DEMYSTIFYING HYPNOTISM

 The American Board of Hypnotherapy has a philosophy that we are responsible for our emotions, behaviours, thoughts and psychosomatic symptoms.
 The hypnotic therapeutic techniques taught enable practitioners to better assist others by helping them to understand and change their unhealthy emotional states, and self-limiting behaviours, into healthy emotional states and self-helping behaviours.

 As a qualified Master Practitioner in Hypnotherapy you will have acquired the expertise with which to help relieve suffering and discomfort in others.
 Just as importantly you will also have understood that there are certain limitations to hypnotherapy.
 It is not our intention to replace doctors – but hypnotherapy is a tremendous asset in complimentary treatment when used appropriately.
-All students will fall under the code of ethics by the American Board of Hypnotherpy.
+All students will fall under the code of ethics by the American Board of Hypnotherapy.

 Prof Dr Kamarul trains his students to be competent, ethical and confident hypnotherapists, who can deal safely with the enormous variety of symptoms – emotional, psychological, physical and sometimes spiritual for which your patients / clients will seek your help.